Estimated reading time: 6 minutes

 3. Save Time

-Trade schools have shorter programs that you can typically finish in two years.
-Many trade schools offer certificate programs that you can complete in less than a year!
+Vocational schools have shorter programs that you can typically finish in two years.
+Many vocational schools offer certificate programs that you can complete in less than a year!

 Traditional four-year institutions start in the fall of every year.
 You can’t just start when you are ready.
 Usually, conventional four-year institutions and community colleges begin in the fall and spring.
 You will need to wait until those enrollment periods start.

-Attending trade schools gives you more flexibility.
+Attending vocational schools gives you more flexibility.
 They often have multiple start dates throughout the year.
-When you want to get started on your career, you don’t want to wait for six months or a year!
+When you want to start your career, you don’t want to wait for six months or a year!

 4. Direct Entry to a High-Demand Career